Frodo: I wish the ring had never come to me. I wish none of this had happened.

 Frodo: [telepathically] If you ask it of me, I will give you the One Ring.

 Galadriel: You offer it to me freely?
 I do not deny that my heart has greatly desired this.

 [starts to grow dark]

-Galadriel: In the place of a Dark Lord you would have a Queen!
-Not dark but beautiful and terrible as the Morn!
+Galadriel: In place of a Dark Lord you would have a Queen!
+Not dark but beautiful and terrible as the Dawn!
 Treacherous as the Seas!
 Stronger than the foundations of the Earth!
 All shall love me and despair!

 Galadriel: I have passed the test.
 I will diminish, and go into the West, and remain Galadriel.

 Galadriel: You are a Ring-bearer, Frodo.
 To bear a Ring of Power is to be alone.